I want to talk about a model I’ve worked out for recognising how a certain kind of show works.

 The clown: Bart.
 Impetuous and if not stupid than usually behaves foolishly

-E.g. In Roseanne as Sarah Morgan points out, it’s Roseanne herself who has the Patriarch role and Dan who had the Matriarch role.
+Sarah Morgan in the linked article gives the example of Roseanne: in that show, it’s Roseanne herself who has the Patriarch role and husband Dan who had the Matriarch role.

 And in fact though the language suggests a two parents/two children model, there’s actually no need for each example to divide along those lines either.
 Absolutely Fabulous is a sitcom in which all the main roles are female and the family structure is non-traditional, but you could still map it onto this formula:

 So the family in question doesn’t have to be in any way traditional.
 In fact, they don’t even have to be a family.
-E.g. You could read the (series 3 onwards) cast of Red Dwarf which features four male peers in a fractious flatshare-like relationship with one another as:
+E.g. You could read the (series 3 onwards) cast of Red Dwarf - which features four male peers in a fractious flatshare-like relationship - as:

 In fact, you don’t even need to be in a sitcom to embody this dynamic.